Few-shot Neural Architecture Search: Background and Motivation

 In sec~\ref{experiment}, we conducted extensive experiments on various applications to ensure the proposed idea will generalize to other domains, including image recognition, language modeling, and image generation using Generative Adversarial Network (GAN).
-While all the experiments suggest few-shot NAS is an effective approach, the proposed splitting process indicates the number of supernets exponentially increases with the number of splits, rendering new computation challenges.
-In the methodology section, we introduce a cascade of transfer learning to speed up the supernet training.
-Please refer to sec.~\ref{method} for details.
+While all the experiments suggest few-shot NAS is an effective approach, we empirically have multiple supernets to train, and we propose a recursive fine-tuning work in sec.~\ref{method} that can reduce the supernet training time.